BHX2/BottlenoseDB/README.md

 Both taxonomy and synonyms are applied universally to all language expressed thereafter rather than being pinned down to individual instances.
 The following scripting elements apply to particular instances of concepts.

 ###Components / Relationships
 Use `.` to indicate the existence of a component or relationship.
 This can be paired with `=` to assign the role to a single entity or with `+=` to add a relationship that is not exclusively singular.
 In the latter case multiple relationships can be added at once using commas to delimit a list of concepts.
 Both the component/relationship and any assigned entities should be noun phrases.
 If the attribute is in the form of a verb phrase use **Actions** as described below.
 Again note that all phrases should be singular.
+To remove an entity simply use `-=`.
 ```
 cat.owner = John
-cat.favoriteFood += tuna, catnip, oatmeal
+cat.favoriteFood += tuna, catnip, oatmeal, grass
+cat.favoriteFood -= grass
 ```

 ###Actions